axelpale/yamdog/api.md

 - *opts*
   - optional object with properties:
     - *intro*
       - optional string or array of strings.
-Comment blocks that have these names are placed first regardless of their alphabetical position.
+Blocks that have these names are placed first regardless of their alphabetical position.
     - *outro*
       - optional string or array of strings.
-Comment blocks that have these names are placed last regardless of their alphabetical position.
+Blocks that have these names are placed last regardless of their alphabetical position.
     - *locales*
       - optional string or array that defines the locale for the order.
       - The available values are documented in [Intl.Collator]( https://developer.mozilla.org/en-US/docs/Web/JavaScript/ Reference/Global_Objects/Intl/Collator).
       - Default is `undefined` which selects the local default locale.
     - *groupCase*
       - optional boolean.
-Set true to group block names in the order: UPPER, Camel, and lower.
+      - Set `true` to group block names in the order: UPPER, Camel, and lower.
 In other words, upper case names like constants come first, then names with the first letter capitalized, like class names, and finally the names in lower case, such as methods and properties.
       - Default is `false`.
 Note that the default might flip in the next major release.